-protecting children from maltreatment;
+Providing help and support to meet the needs of children as soon as problems emerge protecting children from maltreatment, whether that is within or outside the home, including online preventing the impairment of children's mental and physical health or development ensuring that children grow up in circumstance consistent with the provision of safe and effective care taking action to enable all children to have the best outcomes.

-- preventing the impairment of children's mental health or physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.'
-(KCSiE, 1.4)
+(KCSiE 1.3)

 Wilbraham Primary School is part of the Aspire Trust.
-The aim of the trust is simple; To give children and young people from all backgrounds an outstanding education.
+The aim of the Trust is simple; To give children and young people from all backgrounds an outstanding education.
 In so doing, they will acquire the values, skills, knowledge and understanding to prepare them for life beyond the classroom and subsequently succeed

-- 1.1 Under the Education Act 2002, schools/settings/colleges have a duty to safeguard and promote the welfare of their pupils and are committed to the guidance set out in 'Working Together to Safeguard Children (in process of review) and 'KCSiE 2023.
-Our policy ensures that we comply with our Statutory Duties (Appendices A & B) - Our policy takes account of non-statutory guidance issued by the DfE and other relevant organisations (Appendix C) in addition to guidance issued by the Greater Manchester Combined Authority), the Manchester Safeguarding Partnership (MSP) and Manchester Local Authority, especially Education, Children's Services and Community Safety (MCC) - 1.3 Our policy ensures that we work in partnership with other organisations, where appropriate, to identify any concerns about child welfare and take action to address them and that we comply with local policies, procedures and arrangements (Appendix E) - 1.4 Our policy complements and supports other relevant school policies (Appendix D). - 1.5 Our policy is regularly reviewed and we are responsive to new guidance and legislation and to promoting the safety of our staff and pupils in crisis situations
+- 1.1 Under the Education Act 2002, schools have a duty to safeguard and promote the welfare of their pupils and are committed to the guidance set out in 'Working Together to Safeguard Children (December 2023) and 'KCSiE 2024.
+Our policy ensures that we comply with our Statutory Duties (Appendices A & B) - 1.2 Our policy takes account of non-statutory guidance issued by the DfE and other relevant organisations (Appendix C) in addition to guidance issued by the Greater Manchester Combined Authority), the Manchester Safeguarding Partnership (MSP) and Manchester Local Authority, especially Education, Children's Services and Community Safety (MCC) - 1.3 Our policy ensures that we work in partnership with other organisations, where appropriate, to identify any concerns about child welfare and take action to address them and that we comply with local policies, procedures and arrangements (Appendix E) - 1.4 Our policy complements and supports other relevant school policies (Appendix D). - 1.5 Our policy is regularly reviewed and we are responsive to new guidance and legislation and to promoting the safety of our staff and pupils in crisis situations